- Kidney cancer is the eighth most common cancer in the UK.

-- Half of people diagnosed with kidney cancer are now likely to survive their disease for at least ten years.
+- Half (50%) of people diagnosed with kidney cancer in England and Wales survive their disease for ten years or more (2010-11).

-- More than half of people diagnosed with kidney cancer survive their disease for at least five years after diagnosis.
+- Almost 6 in 10 (56%) people diagnosed with kidney cancer in England and Wales survive their disease for five years or more (2010-11).

 - 42% (47% in males and 34% in females) of kidney cancer cases each year in the UK are linked to major lifestyle and other risk factors.